LBHackney-IT/api-specifications/docs/contracts_api.md

 The temporary housing relationship between various people requires an agreement in place to enbable the use of the property by Hackney as a temporary accomodation asset.
 A landlord/hostel manager for example.

 As part of our solution, we are proposing to develop the Contracts API.
-This API will be designed to keep the asset and people models clean and provide a link between these object as well as holding all the contractual information between the parties.
+This API will be designed to keep the asset and people models clean and provide a link between these objects as well as holding all the contractual information between the parties.

 ## Our users and their needs